plone/plone.recipe.zeoserver/README.txt

 zeopack-script-name
   The name of the wrapper script to generate in `bin/`.
 Defaults to `zeopack`.
-  Change this option is you have more than one instance of this recipe in the one buildout to create separate scripts and avoid any one script being overwritten.
+  Change this option if you have more than one instance of this recipe in the one buildout to create separate scripts and avoid any one script being overwritten.